John Wanamaker: Expansion

 Wanamaker expanded to New York City in 1896, continuing a mercantile business originally started by Alexander Turney Stewart.
 He expanded internationally with the Wanamaker European import houses in London and Paris.

-Wanamaker was an innovator, creative in his work, a merchandising genius, and proponent of the power of advertising, though modest and with an enduring reputation for honesty.
+Wanamaker was a proponent of the power of advertising, though modest and with an enduring reputation for honesty.
 Although he did not invent the fixed price system, he is credited for the creation of the price tag; he popularized it as the industry standard.
 He also started the "money-back guarantee" that is now standard business practice.

 He provided his employees with free medical care, education, recreational facilities, pensions and profit-sharing plans before such benefits were considered standard.
 Labor activists, however, knew him as a fierce opponent of unionization.
 During an 1887 organizing drive by the Knights of Labor, he fired the first twelve union members who were discovered by his detectives.

 Wanamaker was the first retailer to place a half-page newspaper ad (1874) and the first full-page ad (1879).
 He initially wrote his own ad copy, but later hired the world's first full-time copywriter John Emory Powers.
 During Powers's tenure, Wanamaker's revenues doubled from $4 million to $8 million.
 Wanamaker supposedly said "Half the money I spend on advertising is wasted; the trouble is I don't know which half."